East India Company: Establishments in the United Kingdom

 The company's headquarters in London, from which much of India was governed, was East India House in Leadenhall Street.
 After occupying premises in Philpot Lane from 1600 to 1621; in Crosby House, Bishopsgate from 1621 to 1638; and in Leadenhall Street from 1638 to 1648, the company moved into Craven House, an Elizabethan mansion in Leadenhall Street.
 The building had become known as East India House by 1661.
 It was completely rebuilt and enlarged in 1726–1729 and further significantly remodelled and expanded in 1796–1800.
 It was finally vacated in 1860 and demolished in 1861–1862.
 The site is now occupied by the Lloyd's building.

 In 1607, the company decided to build its own ships and leased a yard on the River Thames at Deptford.
 By 1614, the yard having become too small, an alternative site was acquired at Blackwall: the new yard was fully operational by 1617.
 It was sold in 1656, although for some years East India Company ships continued to be built and repaired there under the new owners.

-In 1803 an act of Parliament, promoted by the East India Company, established the East India Dock Company, with the aim of establishing a new set of docks (the East India Docks) primarily for the use of ships trading with India.
+The East India Docks Act 1803 (43 Geo.
+3. c. cxxvi), promoted by the East India Company, established the East India Dock Company to establish a new set of docks (the East India Docks) primarily for the use of ships trading with India.
 The existing Brunswick Dock, part of the Blackwall Yard site, became the Export Dock; while a new Import Dock was built to the north.
 In 1838 the East India Dock Company merged with the West India Dock Company.
 The docks were taken over by the Port of London Authority in 1909 and closed in 1967.